parthasraha/myblanktemplate-ib/README.md

-# infobase
+# infobase template

-My Notes and Writeups
+This is blank template for ib - to take as scratch with minimum data retained for sample

 ## Installation Steps